 - Number of SLSTR products processed by the S3ETRAC service - Statistics per type of target (DESERT, SNOW, RAYLEIGH, SUNGLINT) - Statistics per site - Statistics on the number of records

-The results of the inter-comparison analysis of SLSTR with OLCI and AATSR over desert sites processed in Cycle 32 show that SLSTR agrees with OLCI and AATSR for the visible channels, but channel S5 differs from AATSR by 12%.
+Figure 16 shows the results of the inter-comparison analysis of SLSTR with AATSR over desert sites processed in Cycle 033.
+SLSTR agrees with AATSR for the visible channels, but channel S5 differs from AATSR by 12%.